 Welcome to Jitterbugs: Jazz for Kids – a family program to learn about Jazz while having fun!

-Jitterbugs is a Jazz program for kids up to five years old.
+Jitterbugs is a Jazz program for preschoolers.
 Programs run for six weeks each Spring and Fall.

 During Jazz Forum Arts’ free outdoor Summer Concert season, we also host Jitterbugs Jams – free for families to attend.

 Program Testimonials from Families